Awards and Recognitions

 Faculty in the News

-Read Baylor's news media mentions in this week’s Faculty in the News.
+Dr. Hardeep Singh was interviewed for an NBC Nightly News story on medical misdiagnoses.
+Read this and Baylor's other news media mentions in this week’s Faculty in the News.